solarmon/WHDLoad-Game-Launcher/README.md

 The first two are generally the preferred/typical methods.

-However, when a **Hardfile** HDF file is used, the **volume name** is taken from insde the .hdf file and not the actual filename.
+However, when a **Hardfile** HDF file is used, the **volume name** is taken from inside the .hdf file and not the actual filename.
 When a HDF file is created (for example, using ADF Opus) you specify the volume name for it.

 When a **Directory** (or **Archive** or **Plain File**) is used, you can manually specify the volume name.

-Thus, if you have multiple game slave files in your WHDL game partition and want to specify the game slave version to launch, the WHDLoad game must be mounted as a **Directory** and the slave file name (including the .slave extension) provided as the volume name.
+Thus, if you have multiple game slave files in your WHDL game partition and want to specify the game slave file to launch, the WHDLoad game must be mounted as a **Directory** and the game slave file name (including the .slave extension) is used as the volume name.
 Otherwise, a selection dialogue will be used to ask the user to select a game slave file to launch.

-**It is also recommended that both the WHDLoad DH0: and Games (collections) DH1: partition are mounted as as a directories - it just allows managing them much easier on the host emulation system, and you do not have to worry about the size of the .hdf file**
+**It is also recommended that both the WHDLoad boot DH0: and the Game/Games DH1: partition are mounted as as a directories - it just allows managing them much easier on the host emulation system**

 # Slave Selection mode